Global Linear Convergence of Evolution Strategies on More Than Smooth Strongly Convex Functions: Methodology: Additive Drift on Unbounded Continuous Domains

 Since many drift conditions have been developed for analyzing algorithms on discrete domains, the domain of $X_t$ is often implicitly assumed to be bounded.
 However, this assumption is violated in our situation, where we will use $X_t = \log\big(\ssf(m_t)\big)$ as the quality measure, which takes values in $\R\cup\{-\infty\}$, and is meant to approach $-\infty$.
-To see the technical difficulty when the random process is unbounded, consider a process $X_t$ defined as $X_{t+1} = X_t - 1/p$ with probability $p < 1$ and $X_{t+1} = X_{t}$ with probability $1 - p$.
-The drift $\E[ X_{t+1} | \F_t ] - X_t$ equals $-1$ no matter how small $p$ is.
-However, it is easy to see that the expected first hitting time of this process can be arbitrarily large as $p$ is chosen very small, while the expected single step progress is constant.
-This example reveals that bounding the drift is not sufficient to derive the expected first hitting time.
-This problem does not happen if the domain of $X_t$ is bounded from below as the maximal decrease of $X_t$ in one step is also bounded.
+We refer to \cite{akimoto2018drift} for additional details.
 In general, translating expected progress requires bounding the tail of the progress distribution, as formalized in \cite{hajek1982hitting}.